 March 24th, 2015

-Just like a tailored suit, a pair of glasses should be properly fit to the wearer.
+Just like a perfectly tailored suit, a pair of glasses should be properly fit to the wearer.
 A proper fitting frame is more flattering, more comfortable, and more effective at helping you see better or keeping the sun out of your eyes.
 Here’s quick guide to getting the right fit, which is unique for every person depending on your head size, face shape, feature distribution, etc.

 A frame size is typically noted as: lens width – bridge width – temple width.
 For example: 51mm – 21mm – 145mm.